PE Co-Ordinator Miss R Oates

 At St. Anne's Catholic Academy, we offer a wide range of after school clubs and lunchtime clubs throughout the year.
 These are ran by both NBLT and various independent agencies.
 Most of our sport clubs are available to both KS1 & KS2 and run on separate days.

 We are currently running a netball club which takes place after school and is free of charge.
-At present, netball is available to Year 5 only but will be offered to both Year's 3 and 4 once bubble restrictions lift.
+At present, this is available to the whole of KS2.

 MAC sports day is an annual event which involves various sporting activities.
 This includes KS2 where children will have the opportunity to get involved in their preferred sports.
 Regular PE classes will be held throughout the week to support practice for upcoming events.

-This week, Year 3 and Year 5 had an exciting and skilled Martial Arts taster session.
+Year 3 and Year 5 took part in an exciting and skilled Martial Arts taster session.
 The children explored and learnt about different elements of martial arts.
 Martial arts techniques, involve lots of muscular endurance, cardiovascular exercise and using your fundamental movements (ABC’s).
 They took part in a warmup, followed by some pad work looking at attacking and defending techniques.
 The children really enjoyed the session and lots of them are keen to attend our new Martial Arts club!

 Following on from our recent workshop last term we are starting our very own 'Change Makers Challenge'.
 This involves stepping out of your comfort zone and trying new foods, exercises, and daily activities which you we wouldn't usually try.
 Along the way- we will be filling out Change Maker booklets, watching videos to support us.
 This will help us track our progress to see who has made the most changes to their lifestyle and who will become Change Maker Champions!